-Join the ACEDS NY Metro Chapter for a panel discussion on machine learning.
+Join the ACEDS NY Metro Chapter for a panel discussion

 About this Event

 This session will focus on ISO and IEEE standards/regulations for AI.
 It also intersects with concerns regarding racial justice and discrimination issues associated with technology, which highlights transparency/translucency issues also being addressed by standard-setting bodies.

 Ignatius Grande, Director, Berkeley Research Group